PART I. GENERAL INFORMATION

 PART IV.
 YOUR PRIVACY RIGHTS

 Update and Access to Your Information

 We provide all visitors to our Websites with the opportunity to access, review, modify, and delete any personal information that has previously been provided.
-You can send an email to email@example.com, or call us on 888-553-6744 for this purpose (this number is toll free for US residents).
+You can send an email to email@example.com.
 If you make a request to access your personal information we may charge you a fee subject to a maximum specified by applicable law.